The minute of madness

 The ice cream man hands me a steaming silver sleeve.
 I pinch it open and slowly slip the frosty, waffly confection into my hand.
 My father and his associate stop talking business and stare at me intently.
 The classic middle child, I’d much rather be ignored than be the center of attention, but even their pensive gaze can’t dampen the happiness I’m about to shove into my face.
 I take my first bite.
 It’s spongy-soft and freezy-cold at the same time.
 Peanuts, chocolate coating, vanilla ice cream, and something sort of cone-like, all in the same bite, every bite.
 Taking treats from strangers is pretty good so far.

 Looking back, as a grown man who takes kids to hockey games and doesn’t stare at them while they eat, my memory is tinged with just a little bit of suspicion.
 But I don’t think the man was some kind of ice cream perv.
-I think he was a foodservice guy just doing some market research on another foodservice guy’s kid.
+I think he was a food service guy just doing some market research on another food service guy’s kid.
 Hell, maybe I played some small part in helping the Choco Taco take over the world.

 In these same seats, in 1982, my father sits with ten-year-old me and my twelve-year-old brother for our first concert: Van Halen.